 To many small businesses, BIM may seem like more trouble than it’s worth - but there are significant benefits to adopting this way of working and by using 3D BIM software available on all devices.

-Data exchange across the project liftetime = Increased efficiency.
-Digital data is easier to manage, utilize, and share than figures on paper, particularly when multiple parties (designers, contractors etc.) are working on the same construction project.
+- Data exchange across the project lifecycle = Increased efficiency.
+Digital data is easier to manage, utilise and share than figures on paper, particularly when multiple parties (designers, contractors etc.) are working on the same construction project.
 It’s easier to share data between parties if it’s in a standard digital format that’s universally understood.
-Some studies have suggested that BIM can generate efficiency savings of 20-25%.
-In other words, you reclaim an entire working day each week to focus on more important areas of the business.
+Some studies have suggested that BIM can generate efficiency savings of 20-25% - in other words, you reclaim an entire working day each week to focus on more important areas of the business.

-Better Information = Reduced errors and conflicts.
+- Better Information = Reduce errors and conflicts.
 BIM software often has built in conflict detection, helping you catch critical errors in plans at an early stage.
 Also, the link between non-graphical and graphical data reduces the need for data duplication and errors arising from it.

-Better communication= Improved results for the client.
+- Better communication= Improved results for the client.
 The BIM process takes into account the client’s needs at every stage in the process.
-Employer’s Information Requirements (EIRs) set out the information the client wants to see from their team at various stages of the project.
-This requirement gives your team focus throughout the project and ensures that the client is satisfied.
-BIM also lets you pass along 3D models to the client once the project is complete.
+Employer’s Information Requirements (EIRs) sets out the information the client wants to see from their team at various stages of the project.
+This gives your team focus throughout the project and ensures that the client is satisfied.
+BIM also lets you pass along a digital twin to your client complete with 3D models once the project is complete.

-Open: Interoperable and allows exchange of data no matter which software the data comes from, vs.
+Open: Interoperable (exchange data no matter which software the data comes from)

-Proprietary: Only one software vendor, which is expensive to maintain, support and develop, and which may ultimately force you to procure all software from a single vendor.
+Not Open: proprietary (only one software vendor (expensive to maintain, support and develop), and you basically have to procure all software from one vendor.

-Open BIM is an initiative of buildingSMART and is a universal approach to collaborative design, delivery, operation, and maintenance of assets, which are based upon open standards and workflows.
-It is easy to use software from different vendors. buildingSMART develops and supports 5 standards, but the most commonly used standard in Open BIM software is IFC which supports import and export of model data between software and the BIM collaboration format (BCF).
-BCF allows comments and snapshots to be exported and imported between different software packages.
+Open BIM is an initiative of buildingSMART and is a universal approach to collaborative design, delivery, operation and maintenance of assets, which are based upon open standards and workflows.
+With open BIM it is easy to use software from different vendors. buildingSMART develop and support 5 standards, but the most commonly used standards in an open BIM software is IFC which supports the import and export of model data between software and the BIM collaboration format (BCF) which allows for comments and snapshots to be exported and imported between software.

 Who needs to adopt BIM?

-You might think that BIM is only for designers and main contractors, but the nature of BIM means that many different types of businesses should make a BIM strategy and to start testing different software and training their teams.
-BIM is quietly changing the construction industry and will influence the whole value chain and all companies that provide products and services to a construction project.
+You might think that BIM is only for designers and main contractors, but the nature of BIM means that many different types of businesses should make a BIM strategy and to start trialling different software.
+BIM is changing the construction industry and will influence the whole value chain.

-To get the most out of BIM, all parties involved must have access to the same model, and it will be passed onto the building owner once construction has finished so the building owner can continue to use the BIM model for maintenance, re-design etc throughout its lifecycle, further improving efficiency and reducing waste.
+To get the most out of BIM, all parties involved must have access to the same model.
+This model can then be passed onto the building owner once the construction has finished, so the building owner can continue to use the BIM model for maintenance and design throughout its lifecycle as well as further improving efficiency and reducing waste.

-What are the biggest obstacles to adoption for small business?
+What are the biggest obstacles to adoption for a business?